renvrant/formcontrol-freaks/src/content/introduction.md

 ---

-## Enterprises are adopting Angular.
+## What's a Rangle?
+- We build Angular (and other JS) apps
+- We use Redux/NgRx for state management
+- We work with a lots of clients, and we noticed a pattern...

 ---

-## Enterprises love forms.
+## Redux can power up your forms

 ---

-## Pain points
-- Enterprises often require many long forms
-- These forms sometimes have weird rules
-- They cannot be template-driven, creating a lot of boilerplate
+## (And you probably have a lot of forms)
-- If you're using Redux, integrating can be tricky

 ---

-## Redux can power up your forms.

----

 ## Why?
-- Moves your form setup out of the component
+- Lower maintenance cost on large-scale apps from moving form setup out of components
 - Centralizes form data, easier abstraction on common operations
 - Declarative and template-driven forms (with validation!)
-- UX enhancements - form data in local storage
 - Pure JS functions are testable, typable and extensible

 ---